stain/ro-crate-paper/manuscript.md

 The challenge of describing computational workflows was one of the main motivations for the early proposal of _Research Objects_ (RO) [@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing.
 The RO approach involves bundling datasets, workflows, scripts and results along with traditional dissemination materials like journal articles and presentations, forming a single package.
 Crucially, these resources are not just gathered, but also individually typed, described and related to each other using semantic vocabularies.
 As pointed out in [@doi:10.1016/j.future.2011.08.004] an open-ended _Linked Data_ approach is not sufficient for scholarly communication: a common data model is also needed in addition to common and best practices for managing and annotating lifecycle, ownership, versioning and attributions.

-Considering the FAIR principles, we can say with hindsight that the initial RO approaches strongly targeted _Interoperability_, with a particular focus on the reproducibility of _in-silico experiments_ involving computational workflows and the reuse of existing RDF vocabularies.
+Considering the FAIR principles [@doi:10.1038/sdata.2016.18], we can say with hindsight that the initial RO approaches strongly targeted _Interoperability_, with a particular focus on the reproducibility of _in-silico experiments_ involving computational workflows and the reuse of existing RDF vocabularies.

 The first implementation of Research Objects for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons and OAI-ORE to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components [@myExperimentOntology2009].

+This initially workflow-centric approach was further formalized as the Wf4Ever Research Object Model [@doi:10.1016/j.websem.2015.01.003], which is a general-purpose research artefact description framework, based on existing ontologies (OAI-ORE and precursors to the W3C Web Annotation Model [@doi:10.1109/MIC.2013.123]), with specializations for workflow models and executions based on W3C PROV-O.

+Now we claim that one challenge for adoption of the Research Object model for general packaging digital research artefacts is unfortunately this re-use of multiple existing vocabularies (FAIR principle I2: __Meta)data use vocabularies that follow FAIR principles_)